ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.14 =
+* Added a new shortcode of "cdbt-submit" to submit custom insert and update queries from web front-end.
+* Added a protected method of run_query() for running custom queries.
+* Added an attribute "image_render" for direct viewing the images stored in database on outputted list by "cdbt-extract".
+* Added a new method of update_where() to update with where clause that customizable of conditions.
+* Changed to be able to omit the "entry-page" attribute from shortcode of "cdbt-edit".
+* Adjusted a such etcetera as changing the dependencies of each class.
+* Modified a shortcode of "cdbt-extract" as become no error and skip process if that attributes has not exists column.
+* Fixed a bug that shortcode of "cdbt-extract" can not show modal for image preview.
+* Fixed a bug that was defining a "null" as strings when set a null in default value of column of varchar on the table-creator.
+* Fixed a bug that was removed the already have saved binary data when edited other columns in same record.

 = 1.1.13 =
 * Added a feature that switched to full or shorten code at display example of shortcode on the home position.